Kawasaki Ninja ZX-7R: ZX-7R (K1, K2) 1991-92

 The 1991 ZX-7R is the first year of the super bike homologation version of the ZX-7.
 Many changes were made in order to improve performance and usability on the racetrack.
-The engine is equipped with 39mm Kehin flat slide carburetors, more aggressive camshafts, a higher 11.5:1 compression ratio and a close ratio transmission.
+The engine is equipped with 39mm Kehin flat slide carburetors with dual accelerator pumps, more aggressive camshafts, dual concentric valve springs, a higher 11.5:1 compression ratio, and a close ratio transmission.
 This engine produces 121 horsepower at the crankshaft.
+The flat slide carburetors were equipped with a fuel enricher circuit to improve throttle response at low engine speeds.
+The fuel enricher circuit consists of a throttle position switch and a fuel solenoid valve.
+The ignition control unit actuates the solenoid valve to supply fuel pressurized from the fuel pump directly to the accelerator pump nozzles.
+The fuel enricher circuit is active when the engine is running from 1500-5000rpm and the throttle is opened more than 3/8ths open.
+The clutch was upgraded with paper based friction discs, replacing the cork based ones equipped on the J1/J2 models.

-The steel tank of the ZX-7 was replaced with an aluminum version to save weight.
-The front and rear suspension is fully adjustable with preload, rebound and compression.
-In another move to save weight, the ZX-7R has only a single rear seat, removing the need for an extended subframe and passenger foot pegs.
+The front and rear suspension of the K1/K2 is upgraded with fully adjustable suspension.
+The front forks gained 7 way compression damping adjustment and the rear shock received an external reservoir with 20 way compression damping adjustment.
+Many efforts were made to reduce the weight of this model.
+The steel fuel tank of the ZX-7 was replaced with an aluminum version which weighs 2 kg less.
+The ZX-7R has only a single rear seat, removing the need for an extended subframe and passenger foot pegs.
+The battery is a smaller 8AH version, compred to 10AH on the J1/J2.
 The weight saving efforts added up to the R model being 20 pounds lighter than the base ZX-7.